 No matter how attached you are to a name, it’s important to consider how others receive and perceive it.
 But also consider alternate spellings and incremental changes to avoid throwing the baby out with the bathwater.

-Step 6: Check Availability
+Step 6: Check availability.

 We’re so sorry about this one: Before finalizing a brand name, conduct research to ensure that it’s not already in use by another company or trademarked.